 - An estate agent employed by a local company who drives their own car to drive between home showings (Class 1 business use).

 - A nanny uses her car to run errands and drive the children around to play dates and after-school activities.
 She needs Class 1 business use.

 - An architect names their assistant as a named driver on their business car insurance policy so that the assistant can help out with driving on longer journeys to visit far-afield client sites (Class 2 business use).

 - A paper salesman uses their own car to drive around the UK visiting small businesses to sell paper supplies.
 They need Class 3 business use cover.

-- A pizza delivery person would not be covered under 'business use' so they need hire & reward cover, a type of commercial vehicle insurance, which covers getting paid to deliver goods.
+- A pizza delivery person would not be covered under 'business use' so they need hire & reward cover, a type of commercial vehicle insurance, which covers getting paid specifically to deliver goods (and people).